 Advancement to Doctoral Candidacy

 Prior to registration for Grant Writing (BMSC 6310), and before completion of 72 SCH of course work, doctoral students are required to pass an oral qualifying examination.
-It is recommended that the exam take place during the spring semester of the students’ second year in the program.
+It is recommended that the exam take place during the spring or summer semester of the students’ second year in the program.
 The examination will be administered by a departmental examining committee, which will not include the student's mentor.
 The examination may address all aspects of physiology covered in their courses and, in addition, assess the student's research skills and aptitude.

 A maximum of two attempts to pass the qualifying examination will be allowed.
 A doctoral student who does not pass after the second attempt may be dismissed or allowed to complete the requirements for a Master of Science degree.

 After passing the qualifying examination, the student must register for Grant Writing (BMSC 6010) in the next long semester.
 This course will require a demonstration of competence in the area of research chosen for the dissertation or a related topic as evidenced by writing, presenting and defending an NIH R21 grant application.
 The grant application will describe the student's dissertation research project, and will serve as the student's dissertation proposal.
 Following a public, oral presentation of the research proposal in the grant application, the student will defend the grant application and research proposal before his/her advisory committee.